Frequently Asked Questions

 A ‘Saved Search’ is a saved set of pupillage vacancy criteria, used for two reasons:

-To create a Saved Search, first log in to your Pupillage Gateway account, then:
+To create a Saved Search, log in to your Pupillage Gateway account and:

 To resume a saved application please take the following steps:

-To print an application form that has already been submitted, take the following steps:
+To print an Application Form, please take the following steps:

 New Application Forms will only be automatically populated with previously entered information at the point of creation.
 This means that where an applicant starts multiple applications at the same time and edits the first of them, those edits will not then be replicated across the remaining forms.
 To avoid this issue from arising, it is recommended that candidates submit one complete application before starting any more.

 If you have already started multiple applications, then please follow these steps in order to delete all but one of them and start again with fully populated forms:

 Please check all your application forms thoroughly prior to submitting them.